 - Creation of an initial volunteer Community Development committee who helped create and deliver the project structure

-- Successful training delivery to volunteers who support refugees and asylum seekers from Birmingham and Coventry
+- Successful one day training delivery to volunteers who support refugees and asylum seekers from Birmingham and Coventry

-- Completion of a Training Handbook for Volunteers and Refugees (funded by the Faculty of Social Sciences Research Development Fund 2018) – available on our homepage at https://sietar.co.uk
+- Completion of a Training Handbook for Volunteers and Refugees.
+Vol. 1 (funded by the Faculty of Social Sciences Research Development Fund 2018, University of Warwick) – available on our homepage at https://sietar.co.uk

-We are now looking to develop and expand this project, and so are looking for volunteers and partners to help us make this happen!
+We are now looking to develop and expand this project, and so are looking for partners to help us make this happen.

-We are looking for sponsors who would like to enable us improve our training programme and its materials, and even fund workshop delivery in specific areas in the UK.
-If you are interested, please contact Felicia Schwartz (Director of Corporate Relations) at firstname.lastname@example.org.
+We are looking for sponsors and volunteer organisations who would like to enable us to deliver a free workshop in specific areas in the UK.
+Specifically, we aim to cover the travel and some work expenses for our intercultural trainers who will deliver the session as well as require a free of charge facility where the training can take place.
+If you are interested, please contact Felicia Schwartz (Director of Corporate Relations) at email@example.com.

-SIETAR UK is also looking for volunteers to help us move the project forward.
-If you are interested in volunteering some of your time, experience and enthusiasm into being involved with this exciting work, please contact our Director of Community Development at email@example.com.
+SIETAR UK is also still looking for anyone to help us move the project forward.
+If you are interested in volunteering some of your time, experience and enthusiasm into being involved with this exciting work, please contact our Director of Community Development Dr Katharina Lefringhausen: firstname.lastname@example.org